Fair Cake-Cutting in Practice: Related Literature

 In our experiment, too, we find that subjects try to manipulate the protocol, and the manipulative behavior increases over time.
 We also find that some procedures are easier to manipulate than others.
 In particular, Divide-and-Choose and the Knaster-Banach last diminisher procedure are particularly prone to manipulative behavior.
 This might be due to their simplicity --- procedures that are easier to understand are also easier to manipulate.

-Strategic behavior was studied extensively in other markets besides fair division, particularly in matching markets \citep{castillo2016truncation}.
-A remarkable finding in such experiments is that people try to manipulate even when the mechanism is truthful and thus manipulation cannot help \citep{artemov2017,hassidim2016,hassidim2017mechanism,rees2017,parco2004enhancing}.
+Strategic behavior was studied extensively in other markets besides fair division, particularly in matching markets \citep{castillo2016truncation} and university-course allocation \citep{budish2007strategic,budish2012multi}.
+A remarkable finding in some of these experiments is that people try to manipulate even when the mechanism is strategyproof, which means that they provably cannot gain by manipulation \citep{parco2004enhancing,artemov2017,hassidim2016,hassidim2017mechanism,rees2017}.

-In our experiment this finding is even more pronounced: about 80\% of all subjects tried at least one manipulation that is strictly dominated and obviously results in a smaller payoff for them.
+In our experiment this finding is even more pronounced: about 70\% of all subjects tried at least one manipulation that is strictly dominated and obviously results in a smaller payoff for them.

 \paragraph{\textbf{Different desiderata}} In some experiments, the main research question is \emph{what desiderata are more important to users?} Early experiments checked this question in the simple setting of dividing money (a homogeneous resource).
 Many experiments check whether, in an inherently unfair game such as the ultimatum game, subjects prefer to accept an unfair offer than to accept nothing \citep{guth1995ultimatum,lopomo2001,guth2003}.